bbopt/nomad/doc/user_guide/source/AdvancedFunctionalities.rst

 """"""""""""

-Please refer to ``$NOMAD_HOME/examples/basic/library/single_obj_parallel`` for an example on how to manage a block of evaluations in parallel using pThreads and Semaphore.
+Please refer to ``$NOMAD_HOME/examples/basic/library/single_obj_parallel`` for an example on how to manage a block of evaluations in parallel using OpenMP.